GMShahzaib/outport/README.md

             description: "Used for global session identification across requests" }
     ],
-    description: `Outport is an API testing and documentation library that helps you document, test, and visualize your API endpoints in a user-friendly interface.`, });
+    description: `Outport is a versatile library for API testing and documentation, offering a user-friendly interface to define, test, and visualize API endpoints for seamless debugging and collaboration.`, });
 ```